 Because it seeks to “monitor,” it’s not surprising that the Google Sheets template doesn’t enable this kind of analysis.
 Instead, there are input fields for basic trade information, stops data, and means of calculating risk on trades.
 All of this is useful and necessary, of course, but it’s only part of the whole.

 There is a small space for “comment,” but only for a few lines.
 Here, high-quality trading software offers a great deal more in terms of options to record strategy and emotions – the key elements for trading journal analysis.

 And high-quality trade journaling software offers yet more than the Google Sheets template can provide.
 Some high-quality trade journaling software has transfer applications, enabling you to download most trading information directly from your trading platform.
 Some trade journaling software also includes options to generate reports, pulling together all the information you need into a functional form.

 And some high-quality trade journaling software even has options that permit you to track the state of your emotions when you make a trade.

 Trading psychology is more influential than logic for most traders, experts say.
-Greed makes traders hold trades too long, in the hope of raising profit – instead the trade often goes sour.
+Greed makes traders hold trades too long, in the hope of raising profit – instead of the trade often goes sour.
 Anger at losses often incites traders to make bad decisions, to forget strategy and to jump into a bad trade out of ‘revenge.’
-Fear, of course, pushes traders to close trades too early, and to earn too little from them.
+Fear, of course, pushes traders to close trades too early and to earn too little from them.